OpenPrecincts/precinct-matching-template/README.md

-# STATE 2018 Election Shapefile
+# STATE YEAR Election Shapefile

 This shapefile comes from SOURCE and was matched with YEAR general election results by the Princeton Gerrymandering Project.